 Step 3: Play your licks in the right places.

-Guitar licks will make you stand out and shine, but their role is usually to complement other people’s playing by injecting a melody, rather than attract all the attention on themselves.
+Guitar licks will make you stand out and shine, but their role is usually to complement other people’s playing by injecting a melody, rather than attract all the attention to themselves.

 For instance, though this is not a hard and fast rule, a good place to insert guitar licks is while the singer is breathing between his melodic phrases.

-Apart from using common sense in your judgement of where to insert your guitar licks, you need also to make sure you’re playing in the using the right scales.
+Apart from using common sense in your judgment of where to insert your guitar licks, you need also to make sure you’re playing using the right scales.